 If you’re behind on your mortgage payments, you’ll eventually lose your home in foreclosure outside of bankruptcy, even if the bankruptcy trustee doesn’t sell your home.

-Chapter 7 bankruptcy might provide temporary relief from foreclosure, but it won’t help you keep the home.
-It doesn’t have a mechanism to pay off arrears or permanently stop the foreclosure.
+Chapter 7 bankruptcy might provide temporary relief from foreclosure, but it won't help you keep the home.
+It doesn't have a mechanism to pay off arrears or permanently stop foreclosure.

 Here are some options to consider:

-(You’ll find more information by reading How Bankruptcy Can Help With Foreclosure.)
+You'll find more information by reading How Bankruptcy Can Help With Foreclosure.

 ![]() |